-- 3.34 Research into the response to change in road traffic noise is largely restricted to daytime periods.
-Until further research is available Tables 3.1 and 3.2 should be used to consider the magnitude of noise change at night.
-However, given the caution with predicting nighttime noise levels away from main roads as highlighted above, only those sensitive receptors predicted to be subject to a Lnight,outside exceeding of 55 dB should be considered.
-The Lnight,outside of 55 dB corresponds to the Interim Target level specified in the WHO Night Noise Guidelines for Europe. - 3.35 Methods are available for evaluating the significance of construction noise.
-These methods are described in Annex E of BS 5228 (Ref 9) and should be used unless an alternative method is agreed with the Overseeing Organisation. - 3.36 Tables 3.1 and 3.2 should be used in the assessment of noise impact associated with construction traffic on the local road network and from temporary diversion routes resulting from construction of the road project.
+3.38 Research into the response to changes in road traffic noise is largely restricted to daytime periods.
+Until further research is available only noise impacts in the long term is to be considered and Table 3.2 should be used to consider the magnitude of noise change at night.
+However, given the caution with predicting night time noise levels as traffic flow fall (see 3.24), only those sensitive receptors predicted to be subject to a $L{night,outside}$ of 55 dB corresponds to the Interim Target level specified in the WHO Night Noise Guidelines for Europe.

+3.39 Methods are available for evaluating the significance of construction noise and vibration.
+These methods are described in Annex E of BS 5228 (Ref 9) and should be used unless an alternative method is agreed with the Overseeing Organisation.

+3.40 Table 3.1 should be used in the assessment of noise impact associated with construction traffic on the local road network and from temporary diversion routes resulting from construction of the road project.
+For road projects where construction traffic and temporary diversions occur at night, the Overseeing Organisation should be consulted to agree a suitable methodology for assessing the associated noise impact.

-3.37 The level of vibration at sensitive receptors has the potential to increase and decrease.
+3.41 The level of vibration at sensitive receptors has the potential to increase and decrease.
 If the level of vibration at a receptor is predicted to rise to above a level of 0.3 mm/s, or an existing level above 0.3 mm/s is predicted to increase, then this should be classed as an adverse impact from vibration.